 FÜHRER, Alois Anton.
 Limburg an der Lahn 26.11.1853 — Binningen 5.11.1930.
 German Indologist and Archaeologist in India.
 Studies of Catholic Theology and Oriental languages at Würzburg.
 Ordained priest 1877.
 Ph.D.
 1879 Würzburg (apparently under Jolly), soon to India.
 After a while as Professor of Sanskrit at St. Xavier College in Bombay in 1881-84, he worked as Curator of Provincial Museum in Lakhnau until 1885 (but Wikipedia claims that he came to India 1885 and was then nominated Curator and Ind.Dig. gives the years 1884-99 for his curatorship).
 From 1885 also Assistant to Archaeological Surveyor of NW Provinces of India (now Uttar Pradesh), Major J. B. Keith, soon his successor.
-Carried on important excavations at Kankālī Tilā, but then published in his own name results reached by others (the birth-place of the Buddha) and in the end was dismissed.
+Carried on important excavations at Kankālī Tilā, but then published in his own name results reached by others (the birth-place of the Buddha) and was accused of presenting inscriptions whish did not exist.
+In the end he was dismissed in 1898.
 After a quarrel with bishops moved from Catholic to Anglican church in 1887.
 For a while he planned to go to Burma – according to some in order to become a Buddhist monk – but then returned to Europe about 1900 and settled in Switzerland.
-In 1901 joined the Christian Catholic Church of Switzerland.
+In 1901 he joined the Christian Catholic Church of Switzerland.
 He is said to have been the Professor of Indian languages at Basel University, but it seems that he only applied for this post and was rejected.
 Instead he worked from 1906 as pastor in Binningen near Basel.

 – “Bâṇabhaṭṭa’s Biography of Śrî-Harshavardhana of Sthâneśvara”, OC 6, Leiden 1883, 3:2, 1885, 199-243; “Sanskrit-Räthsel, mitgetheilt und gelöst”, ZDMG 39, 1885, 99-102.

 – The Sharqî Architecture of Jaunpur.
 76 p.
 73 pl.
 A.S.I.
 New Imp.
 Series 11.
 Calcutta 1889; The Monumental Antiquities and Inscriptions in the North-Western Provinces and Oudh.
+425 p.
 Ibid.
 12. C. 1891; List of Christian Tombs and Monuments of Archaeological or Historical Interest and their Inscriptions in the North-Western Provinces and Oudh.
+8+188 p.
 Allahabad 1896.

 – Im Lande der Kasten.
 95 p.
 1908; Christus in Indien.
 85 p.
 1908; Buddhismus und christliche Mission.
 40 p.
 1909.